Health Studies: A.S.

 Program Learning Outcomes

-- Application of anatomy and physiology, medical terminology, and healthcare concepts into the skills of an entry level medical professional.
+- Apply medical terminology and healthcare concepts into the skills of an entry level medical professional.

-- Be familiar with the principles of ethical and professional behavior that is required of a healthcare professional.
+- Utilize the principles of ethical and professional behavior that is required of a healthcare professional.

 - Apply relevant knowledge of cultural awareness as it relates to healthcare.

 The Health Studies A.S. degree is designed to be very customizable to allow students to select the courses that apply most directly to their individual health career paths.
 The degree requirements allow students to choose from among many different biology, math, science, and health-related classes that meet their specific career goals and academic needs.
 This degree provides a broader foundation in science and mathematics and is designed primarily for students seeking to transfer into medical or health science programs.
 Although it is primarily designed as a degree to prepare students transfer to other colleges or universities, it may also serve student who wish to transfer into other health science programs at SUNY Broome Community College or for employment in entry-level positions in healthcare facilities.

 Health science advisors are available to help students design the sequence and selection of course to complete these tracks of study.